-The Board of Directors and the BGE have approved the Bekaert Code of Conduct, which was first issued on 1 December 2004 and last updated in November 2018.
+The Board of Directors has approved the Bekaert Code of Conduct, which was first issued on 1 December 2004 and last updated in November 2019.
 The Code of Conduct sets forth the Bekaert mission and values as well as the basic principles of how Bekaert wants to do business.

 Implementation of the Code of Conduct is mandatory for all companies of the Group.

-The Code of Conduct is included in the Bekaert Charter as Appendix 3 and available at www.bekaert.com.
+The Code of Conduct is included in the Bekaert Corporate Governance Charter as Appendix 3 and available at www.bekaert.com.